Skip navigation

 It’s worth getting to know your neighbours – being on good terms can make a big difference in preparing for, during and after a natural disaster.
 It might also make it easier to avoid or resolve disputes.
 Ask your council for information about local community groups.

-You can read more about how a body corporate makes decisions on MBIE’s Unit Titles website(link is external)
+You can read more about how a body corporate makes decisions on MBIE’s Unit Titles website(external link).

 Extra steps to reaching agreement